TestingGuyz/TestingGuyz/README.md

 # 💫 About Me:
-<br>I'm a developer with a deep focus on AI/ML systems and frontend engineering.
-Currently building Dokai — a medical AI platform powered by MedGemma 4B, combining multimodal perception, clinical reasoning, and voice input to make intelligent healthcare assistance genuinely accessible.
+<br>At 14, I'm already deep in the work — building Dokai, a medical AI platform fine-tuned on MedGemma 4B with multimodal perception, clinical reasoning, and voice input, designed to make intelligent healthcare assistance genuinely accessible.

-I generally prefer to make systems that are technically and practically useful to our world.
-My motto is: "To code like never before" — and thus I keep upgrading my skills in the field of AI/ML.
-I am a solo dev aiming to be an AI/ML scientist, currently 13 years old.
+My core focus is AI/ML systems and frontend engineering.
+I care about building things that are technically rigorous and solve problems that actually matter — not just demos that look good in a portfolio.

+Targeting AI/ML research and engineering long-term.
+The gap between where I am and where I want to be is just fuel.

+Open to collaborations, research discussions, and feedback on Dokai.
-Testing, prototypes, experiments, and final AI projects live here. <br><br> 💻 Coding Like Never Before
+ <br><br> 💻 Coding Like Never Before

 ## 🌐 Socials: